The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 National and international organizations and media have taken an interest in David’s work.

-David serves on the national board of GOPAC, which works to train and elect the next generation of leaders.
-He also serves as a member of the national Uniform Law Commission.
+He currently serves as a member of the national Uniform Law Commission.
+For three years, David served on the national board of GOPAC, which works to train and elect the next generation of leaders.

 In 2015, David was a featured speaker at the Southern Republican Leadership Conference, sharing the stage with many of the leading presidential contenders.
 He is also a graduate of the State Legislative Leaders Foundation “Emerging Leaders” program.